Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

 “Capitalism vs. socialism.
 Conservative judges vs. liberal judges.
 Law and order vs. chaos,” the Republican said, fully realizing how close the race had become.

-Graham, 65, has never run in a competitive general election race, winning all three terms in the House and three more in the Senate by double-digit margins.
+Graham, 65, has never run in a competitive general-election race, winning all three terms in the House and three more in the Senate by double-digit margins.

 That inexperience is showing.